LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 Pretty much, yeah. just a couple of things to consider:

 Consume everything, read it in your usual way and then with a screen reader, always read along with the screen reader.
-I'm trying desperately not to give the game away, but these are some friendly tips:
+I'm trying desperately not to give the game away, but here are some friendly tips, which should be especially useful for those of you that are newer to the field:

 * Look and/or listen for unexpected behaviour
-* Pay attention to important colours, their contrast, their size (if interactive)
+* Pay attention to colours and their contrast
-* Test fully with a keyboard only, does everything work?
+* Test fully with a keyboard only, does everything work, can you see where you are and does anything odd happen?
 * Test fully with a screen reader, anything to report?
-* Adjust the browser size, adjust the zoom levels. test again when you have adjusted the sizes, does everything act the way you expect?
+* Adjust the browser size, adjust the zoom levels, test again when you have adjusted the sizes (320px width & 256px height is an absolute must), does everything act the way you expect?
 * Can you complete all actions?
-* Use your automated tools, remember they only test a snapshot of how the site is, at the moment you run the scan, they cannot open widgets for you, open them manually and test again
+* Use your automated tools, remember they only test a snapshot of how the site is at the moment you run the scan, they cannot open widgets for you, open them manually and test again
 * If you understand HTML and/or ARIA, feel free to examine the DOM, feel free to validate the HTML at [the HTML validator](https://validator.w3.org/), which may highlight some issues
-* Don't get too hung up on the tools, they can only get you so far
+* Don't get too hung up on the tools, they can only get you so far and honestly, they won't get you far at all, here
 * Record your notes, just type them up somewhere, for comparison later, don't even worry too much if you don't know which SC to fail something against, just do what you can
-* We have tonnes of guides on here now, feel free to consult them or indeed, any other accessibility-related websites, if you find a component that smells funny
+* We have tonnes of guides on here now, feel free to consult them or indeed, any other accessibility-related websites, if you find a anything that smells funny
 * You tested an element on one page, it now appears on another, it looks the same, but is is?
 * Take your time, it's not a race, it's a learning exercise

-* There's a bonus problem, not a WCAG issue, but an issue, nonetheless
+### How should I structure my findings?

+There are a multitude of formats that accessibility professionals use to write a report, some may write a brief description in a spreadsheet, some may write a lengthier one, others may use word processing software such as MS Word or Google Docs, etc. As I am going to provide the answers in a particular structure, it would likely be most useful if you did the same, here's the structure I'll use:

+* Site wide

+  * This will include things like theming, and issues that appear outside of the browser window, but in both of those cases, it's only site wide if it appears on more than one page
+* Header

+  * The site header should be tested on each page it appears and anything you record should be placed in that section.
+This site is very small, so whilst the header and/or its contents may appear identical across pages, give it a closer look
+* Footer

+  * Just like the header, pay attention to this across pages, it may be different in some way, anything that is displayed as a result of interacting within the footer should also be in this section
+* Page

+  * For each page (the bit between the header and footer and anything that is displayed as a result of interacting within the 'page'), record your results in a section for that particular page, so "Home page", "About page" and so forth

+We use a word document, just because that's our preference.
+You can write it on paper if you so wish, the only thing you should follow is the structure, just to make comparing a little more logical.

 ### One final word of warning